umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-an-xml-site-map.md

 The sitemap should start at the homepage at the root of the site.
 Since our XmlSiteMap page is created as a subpage page to the root, we can use the `Root()` helper to define the starting point as `IPublishedContent`.

 1. Add `IPublishedContent siteHomePage = Model.Root();` within the first set of curly brackets in the template.
+2. Save the template.

 ### Rendering a sitemap entry

-We will retrieve each page in the site as **IPublishedContent** and read in the properties we added in step 3: `SearchEngineChangeFrequency` and `SearchEngineRelativePriority`.
+We will retrieve each page in the site as **IPublishedContent** and read in the  `SearchEngineChangeFrequency` and `SearchEngineRelativePriority` properties.
 We will also read the URL of the page as well as when it was last modified.

 {% hint style="info" %}
 You can include HTML markup in the body of a method declared in a code block.
 This is a great way to organize your razor view implementation and to avoid repeating code and HTML in multiple places.